 As a side note, I believe the middle ground between the commercial and theatrical headshot is the comedic headshot.
-Comedic headshots are geared towards sitcoms, stand-up comedy, romantic comedies, etc. Just as in a commercial headshot, you want your comedic headshot light and your personality colorful.
+Comedic headshots are geared toward sitcoms, standup comedy, romantic comedies, etc. Just as in a commercial headshot, you want your comedic headshot light and your personality colorful.

 However, there is a bit more character in the comedic headshot.
 Your comedic headshot should hint at the type of humor you do.
 Are you the sarcastic, dry character or the quirky slapstick type?
 I don’t suggest a cartoony, over-the-top approach unless your act is really over-the-top.
 Subtlety can be very effective and read as more authentic, even in comedy.